Suburb overview

 • New-estate oversupply risk — many similar homes can compete for the same buyers.

 Lota is a smaller community of 3,518 — about 64% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Median household income of $116,272/year runs 29% above the Queensland suburb median of $90,298, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Rent of $415/week (83% coverage of the $2,167/month median mortgage) leaves a gap of roughly $369/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $650/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,817/month — about 130% of the $2,167/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 16 km from Brisbane places Lota in the middle commuter belt, close enough for daily trips by car or rail but at a materially lower price point than inner suburbs.

 This suburb suits long-term investors due to steady population growth and affordable entry prices.
 Look for established streets close to schools and shops rather than raw new-estate land.
-Local rents consume roughly 19% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 19% of household income — a dated but useful sanity check on tenant affordability.

 How Lota stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Lota sits above the state median; negative means below.